H0K382/ttk22/README.md

 _The project is a part of the course TDT4290 Customer driven project in the autumn of 2019._

+_It has since been altered by SINTEF and in the project in TTK22._

 ![GIF of the finished product in x4 speed](assets/demo/aqueous_demo_4x.gif) _Animation of the finished product in x4 speed_